Since colour has been a big story over the years at Auto Universum, I decided to expand on the recommended colour

 Ford Chestnut metallic (M1470) 1962-1963, shown here on 1962 Galaxie 500 Club Victoria.
 Also available on Mercurys and Lincolns, Chestnut initiated the popularity of bronzes that became very much en vogue in the 1960s.

 Ford Peacock Blue (M1613) 1962-1963, seen here on 1963 Galaxie 500 Sports Hardtop.
 Introduced as a promotional colour for spring ’62, this pale aqua-blue became popular enough that it was offered again the following year.

 Ford Emberglo metallic (M1921) 1965-1966, seen here on 1966 Mustang GT Fastback 2+2.
 Resembling a rich 20 year old Tawny Port, this vibrant bronze was introduced in 1965 exclusively for the Thunderbird Special Landau.
 For 1966 it was available on all Fords and Mercurys, and Lincoln offered it as Russett.

 Lancia Rosso Salmone (LS) 1965-1970, seen here on Fulvia Sport Zagato 1.3 S

 Lincoln Aegean Bronze metallic (M2066) 1967, seen here on Continental 4-door Convertible.
 Offered on Fords and Shelbys as Burnt Amber and Mercurys as Cinnamon Frost.

 Oldsmobile Saffron (WA3313) 1965-1969, seen here on 1967 442 Holiday Coupe.
 Offered as Bamboo Cream at Buick, Crocus Yellow at Chevrolet and Mayfair Maize at Pontiac.
 One of the most popular colours of the 1960s, it was introduced by General Motors on 1965 models.
-Inexplicitly, it was replaced at Buick, Chevrolet and Pontiac by a pale yellowish-cream for 1966 only to be reintroduced by all four aforementioned divisions in 1967 to serve out the decade with its name changing to Butternut Yellow at Chevrolet and Cameo Cream at Buick.
+Inexplicitly, it was dropped by Oldsmobile and replaced at Buick, Chevrolet and Pontiac by a pale yellowish-cream for 1966 only to be reintroduced by all four aforementioned divisions in 1967 to serve out the decade with its name changing to Butternut Yellow at Chevrolet and Cameo Cream at Buick.
 In 1969 it bid adieu in style, becoming one of a tiny handful of GM colours to be shared by the Cadillac Division disguised as Colonial Yellow.
 A sublime colour, it is saturated just enough to be clearly perceived as yellow without shouting about it.
 Its restrained elegance made it as appropriate on a Coupe de Ville or Starfire as on a GTO or Camaro.